Bayesian Spillover Graphs for Dynamic Networks

-\textbf{Interpretable BSG Edges from Forcast Error Variance Decomposition.} We adapt FEVD for analyzing $h$-step ahead spillover effects \citep{diebold2014network, diebold2015financial}; the accuracy of a forecast can be measured by its forecast error The $jk$-th entry of the $h$-step ahead forecast error is
+\textbf{Interpretable BSG Edges from Forcast Error Variance Decomposition.} We adapt generalized FEVD for analyzing $h$-step ahead spillover effects \citep{diebold2014network, diebold2015financial}; the accuracy of a forecast can be measured by its forecast error.
+Let $\sigma_{kk}$ be the k-th diagonal of $\mathbf{\Sigma_{a}}$, and $\psi_{i}$ be the coefficient matrix for a non-orthogonalized VAR under an infinite moving-average representation.
+The $jk$-th entry of the $h$-step ahead forecast error variance is

-which measures the amount of information of the $h$-step ahead forecast error for variable $j$ accounted for by innovations/exogenous shocks to variable $k$.
-Here, $\sigma_{kk}$ is the k-th diagonal of $\mathbf{\Sigma_{a}}$ and $\delta_{j}$ is a selection vector with zeros except unity at index $j$.
+which measures the amount of information of the $h$-step ahead forecast error variance for variable $j$ accounted for by innovations/exogenous shocks to variable $k$.
 The \textbf{$h$-step ahead normalized spillover} from component $k$ to $j$ is:

 where $\tilde{w}_{h, jk}$ is the normalized variance decomposition. $s_{h}^{k\xrightarrow{}j}$ is the proportion of the $h$-step ahead forecast error variance for node $j$ attributed to changes in node $k$, and becomes the weight for a directed edge from node $k$ to $j$ for BSG, $G_{h}(\beta, \mathbf{\Sigma_{a}} | \mathbf{Z})$.
 This definition makes BSG an interpretable graph with respect to forecast errors, with direct explanation of edge weight meaning.
-In contrast, only the sign of a temporal relationship can be estimated using prior methods such as GVAR \citep{marcinkevics2021interpretable}.
+Prior methods such as GVAR would only estimate the sign of a temporal relationship \citep{marcinkevics2021interpretable}.
 See Algorithm \ref{alg: est_bsg} for details on estimating BSG edges from posterior distributions of Bayesian VAR parameters.